lammps/lammps/doc/src/pair_sw.rst

    commands may be used to specific the pairs of atoms which don't require three-body term.
-In these cases, the first 2 arguments are not required to be \* \*, the potential parameter file is only read by the first :doc:`pair_coeff <command>` and the following element to atom type mappings must be consistent across all *pair_coeff* statements.
+In these cases, the first 2 arguments are not required to be \* \*, the potential parameter file is only read by the first :doc:`pair_coeff command <pair_coeff>` and the element to atom type mappings must be consistent across all *pair_coeff* statements.
+If not LAMMPS will abort with an error.

 Stillinger-Weber files in the *potentials* directory of the LAMMPS distribution have a ".sw" suffix.
 Lines that are not blank or